sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 Another way to optimise resource usage in a workflow is to control the amount of memory and runtime of each job.
 This ensures your instance (computer, cluster...) won't run out of memory during computation (which could interrupt jobs or even crash the instance) and that your jobs will run in a reasonable amount of time (a job taking more time to run than usual might be a sign that something is going on).

 ??? info "Resource usage and schedulers"
-    Optimising resource usage is especially important when submitting jobs to a scheduler (for instance on a cluster), as it allows a better and more precise definition of your job priority: jobs with low threads/memory/runtime requirements often have a higher priority than heavy jobs, which means they will often start before.
+    Optimising resource usage is especially important when submitting jobs to a scheduler (for instance on a cluster), as it allows a better and more precise definition of your job priority: jobs with low threads/memory/runtime requirements often have a higher priority than heavy jobs, which means they will often start first.

 Controlling memory usage and runtime in Snakemake is easier than multithreading: you only need to need to use the `resources` directive with the `memory` or `runtime` keywords and in most software, you don't even need to specify the amount of memory available to the software via a parameter.
-Determining how much memory and runtime to use is also easier... _after the first run_ of your workflow.
+Determining how much memory and runtime to use is also easier... **after the first run** of your workflow.
 Do you remember the benchmark files you obtained in the previous series of exercises?
 Now is the time to take a look at them:

 |  **s**  | **h: m: s** | **max_rss** | **max_vms** | **max_uss** | **max_pss** | **io_in** | **io_out** | **mean_load** | **cpu_time** |
 |:-------:|:---------:|:-----------:|:-----------:|:-----------:|:-----------:|:---------:|:----------:|:-------------:|:------------:|
 | 31.3048 |  0:00:31  |    763.04   |    904.29   |    757.89   |    758.37   |    1.81   |   230.18   |     37.09     |     11.78    |

-`s` and `h:m:s` give the job wall clock time, which is the actual time taken from the start of a software to its end.
-You can use these results to infer a safe value for the `runtime` keyword.
-Likewise, you can use `max_rss` (shown in megabytes) to figure out how much memory was used by the job and use this value in the `memory` keyword.
+* `s` and `h:m:s` give the job wall clock time (in seconds and hours-minutes-seconds, respectively), which is the actual time taken from the start of a software to its end.
+You can use these results to infer a safe value for the `runtime` keyword
+* Likewise, you can use `max_rss` (shown in megabytes) to figure out how much memory was used by the job and use this value in the `memory` keyword

 ??? info "What are the other columns?"
     In case you are wondering about the other columns of the table, the [official documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#benchmark-rules) has detailed explanations about their content.